A hurricane is a large rotating system of wind and water originating in the tropics with sustained surface winds of at least 74mph.

 If you have someone in your family with a serious medical condition or disability, consider leaving the Island with them prior to a serious hurricane hitting.
 If this is not possible, consult with a medical professional who is familiar with your loved ones medical history in order to receive tips on how to keep them as healthy as possible during a high stress situation.
 Also, if they are reliant on special medication, ensure you have an ample supply on hand.

+There are only two pet-friendly shelters on Grand Cayman and there is limited capacity.
+Space will be allocated on a first-come, first-served basis.
 Refer to our Hurricane & Pets page for helpful information on how to protect your pets during a hurricane.

 The aftermath of hurricane can be a stressful time, even though the worst is finally over.
 To remain healthy and safe after the storm, follow these helpful tips: